cyanreg/avtransport/draft-qproto-spec.md

 Error resilience
 ----------------
-For error resilience, all **contiguous** chunks of bit sequences marked with the `T` prefix, from the start of the 32-bit packet identifier to the end of the packet or until the first non-protected bit, are to be encoded via RaptorQ (IETF RFC 6330).
 Common FEC Object Transmission Information (OTI) format and Scheme-Specific FEC Object Transmission Information as described in the document are *never* used.
 Instead, the symbol size is fixed to **32 bits**, unless stated otherwise.
 After writing the encoded data chunk, the stream MUST be padded to the nearest multiple of 8 since the start of the header with zero bits, at which point what follows is either unprotected bits or the encoded data of the next packet.